Broadband speed test

 Use a wired connection

 If your wireless broadband still isn’t cutting it, try a wired connection.
-An ethernet cable will plug your device into your connection’s source.
-This will give you a more stable and usually faster speed.
-It might be a hassle to tether your device to something but can help in a pinch.
+It might be a hassle to tether your device to something, but it can help in a pinch.

 What should I do if I’m not getting the broadband speed I was promised?